puppetlabs/puppetlabs-selinux_core/README.md

 ## Limitations

-This module is only available on platforms that have selinux bindings available.
+This module is only available on platforms that have selinux ruby bindings available.

 ## Development